This page contains affiliate links. Please read our disclosure for more info.

 If you’re visiting from December to March, a whale watching trip is one of the absolute top things to do on Maui.

-We recommend a small group trip to get closer to the whales like this Guided Whale Watching Tour on an Eco Raft.
+We recommend a small group trip to get closer to the whales like the one we did with Makai Adventures.

 If you’d prefer a larger boat with indoor and outdoor seating, check out this whale watching cruise from Lahaina.